apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs

 • Work stress, job insecurity, financial pressure, and the fear of failure are major triggers reported by men.

 After my sister died by suicide, something in me collapsed.
-I carried that grief like a shadow for years, and there were days when the thought of following her felt like the only way to end the storm inside me no knoiwng that more tragedies were on their way.
-Within a bit of more than a decade I lost my 4 siblins, dad and mum.
-All members of my family.
+I carried that grief like a shadow for years.
+There were days when the thought of following her felt like the only way to end the storm inside me, not knowing that more tragedies were on their way.
+Within a bit more than a decade, I lost my four siblings, dad, and mum—all members of my family.
+Those were the years where I learned that losing yourself is far easier than anyone admits.

 If there’s one message I hope stays with you, it’s this:

-You’re allowed to stop performing for others and come home only to yourself.
+You’re allowed to STOP PERFORMING for others and come home only to yourself.

 A Better Way to End the Year